RaphaelIT7/gmod-holylib/README.md

 Converts the given table to json.<br>
 Unlike Gmod's version, this function will turn the numbers to an integer if they are one/fit one.<br>
-This version is noticably faster than Gmod's version and uses less memory in the process.<br>
+This version is noticeably faster than Gmod's version and uses less memory in the process.<br>

 > [!NOTE]
 > This implementation will include `null` for values it cannot handle.<br>